Murder in Georgian law: Murder

 Felony murder is when a death occurs during committing an "inherently dangerous felony" such as a burglary.
-The death could be unintentional and accidental, but is still considered murder because it occurred during the commission of a felony.
+The death could be unintentional and accidental, but is still considered murder because it occurred during the commission of a felony (praeter intentionem).
 Murder and felony murder attract the severest form of punishment, including the death penalty and imprisonment.

 Manslaughter is murder committed without direct intention as in an accident.

 Euthanasia is punishable by house arrest for a term of six months to two years or imprisonment for two to five years.

 Intentional murder in a state of sudden, strong emotional excitement is punished by house arrest for one to two years or imprisonment for one to three years.
 When intentional murder is committed against two or more persons, the punishment is house arrest for a term of one to two years or imprisonment for a term of two to five years.

 Infanticide by mother is punished by house arrest for a term of six months to two years or imprisonment for three to five years.

 Murder that exceeds the self-defence limits is punished by corrective labour for up to two years, house arrest for six months to two years, or by imprisonment for one to three years.

 Murder by exceeding the extent required for seizing a perpetrator is punished by corrective labour for up to two years, house arrest for six months to two years, or imprisonment for three years.

 Killing by negligence is punished by house arrest for six months to two years or imprisonment for a term of two to four years.
 When two or more persons are killed by negligence the punishment is imprisonment for three to five years.